mouracamila/ecoleta-serv/README.md

 Ecoleta is a Web and Mobile application to help people find collection points for recycle.
 This Aplication was developed during NLW, event by RocketSeat.

-The Ecoleta project was tree partes, this repository is a back-end.
+The Ecoleta project has three parts, this repository is the backend.

-The front end is available here [ecoleta-web](https://github.com/mouracamila/ecoleta-web) And the Mobile application here [ecoleta-mobile](https://github.com/mouracamila/ecoleta-mobile)
+The frontend is available here [ecoleta-web](https://github.com/mouracamila/ecoleta-web) And the Mobile application here [ecoleta-mobile](https://github.com/mouracamila/ecoleta-mobile)

 ### Requirements